Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-The corner detector is another U-Net (with fewer layers compared to the one used in the encoder), followed by a series of fully-connected layers.
-It takes the output of the region detector (i.e., region proposals), and directly computes four sets of $x$, $y$ coordinates (i.e., the four corner points of the Ninja Code) for each proposed region.
-Alternatively, the final layers of the model can be replaced with a convolution to output a heatmap \cite{bulat2016}.
-While heatmaps appear to be the more common choice in state-of-the-art keypoint estimation models, we opt for direct regression here, as we found it to yield better results in edge cases where Ninja Codes partially lie outside of the camera frame.
+The {\bf Corner Detector} is a U-Net followed by a series of fully-connected layers.
+It takes the SSD region proposal as input, and directly computes the corner points (four sets of $x$, $y$ coordinates) of the enclosed Ninja Code.
+Alternatively, the final layers can be modified to yield a heatmap.
+(While heatmaps are the more popular choice \cite{bulat2016} in keypoint detection, we found direct regression to perform better in cases where Ninja Codes partly lie outside the image frame.)